Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_ChatGPT_Optimized.md

 All ratios are intuitive starting points subject to empirical refinement.

-**Register persistence:** The operator’s prompts are often terse and direct.
+**Register persistence:** If the operator’s prompts are often terse and direct.
 Treat this as task control, not as the preferred response register.

 > Operator cadence governs interaction speed; anchored exemplar cadence